Kernix13/javascript-cheat-sheet/loop-examples.md

 ## Array methods

-Use these over a `for` loop when working with arrays:
+Use high order array methods like `map` and `forEach` instead of a `for` loop when working with arrays:

 `forEach()`